awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/amazon-kinesis-producers.md

-# Producers for Amazon Kinesis Streams<a name="amazon-kinesis-producers"></a>
+# Producers for Amazon Kinesis Data Streams<a name="amazon-kinesis-producers"></a>

-A *producer* puts data records into Kinesis streams\.
-For example, a web server sending log data to a Kinesis stream is a producer\.
-A consumer processes the data records from a stream\.
+A *producer* puts data records into Kinesis data streams\.
+For example, a web server sending log data to a Kinesis data stream is a producer\.
+A [consumer](amazon-kinesis-consumers.md) processes the data records from a stream\.

 **Important**
 [Changing the Data Retention Period](kinesis-extended-retention.md)